Jessie McKay: Impact Wrestling (2021–2022)

 At Knockouts Knockdown on 9 October 2021, it was announced that The IIconics, now known as The IInspiration, would be making their debut for Impact Wrestling at Bound for Glory.
 At Bound for Glory, they defeated Decay (Havok and Rosemary) to win the Impact Knockouts World Tag Team Championship.
 On 20 November, at Turning Point, The IInspiration had their first successful title defense, when they defeated Decay once again.
 At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood).
 On 27 April, McKay and McIntosh requested their immediate release from Impact Wrestling, they announced on their Twitter accounts.

-Total Nonstop Action Wrestling (2025–present)
+Total Nonstop Action Wrestling (2025–2026)

-On 6 June 2025, during Against All Odds, McKay and Lee made their Total Nonstop Action Wrestling (TNA) return, formerly known as Impact Wrestling, confronting the Knockouts World Tag Team Champions The Elegance Brand (Ash By Elegance and Heather By Elegance).
-They won the titles during the TV Tapings on September 27, 2025.
+On 6 June 2025, during Against All Odds, McKay and Lee made their Total Nonstop Action Wrestling (TNA) return, formerly known as Impact Wrestling, confronting the Knockouts World Tag Team Champions The Elegance Brand (Ash by Elegance and Heather by Elegance).
+They won the titles during the TV Tapings on September 27, 2025, but lost the titles back to The Elegance Brand (Heather by Elegance and M by Elegance) on Thursday Night Impact!s AMC debut on January 15, 2026.

+All Elite Wrestling (2026–present)

+McKay and her tag team partner Cassie Lee made their All Elite Wrestling (AEW) debut as The IInspiration, and announced that they had signed with the promotion at a house show in Brisbane, Australia, on 15 February 2026.
+They made their in-ring debut on the 4 March episode of Dynamite, losing to The Brawling Birds (Alex Windsor and Jamie Hayter) in a squash match.

+Tokyo Joshi Pro-Wrestling (2026–present)

+On 17 March 2026, The Iinspiration made their Tokyo Joshi Pro-Wrestling (TJPW) debut during the first day of an event in the United States, where they defeated Shoko Nakajima and Wakana Uehara.
+On 23 March, during the Grand Princess event, they defeated Ober Eats (Yuki Kamifuku and Wakana Uehara) to win the Princess Tag Team Championship.
+On 16 April, they had their first successful title defense against Kyoraku Kyomei (Hyper Misao and Shoko Nakajima).
+On May 4, The Iinspiration lost their title to Hakuchuumu (Miu Watanabe and Rika Tatsumi), ending their reign at 36 days.